zeng-dong/dot-netting/Readings/Books/Blazor in Action.md

 - for Blazor WebAssembly, Scoped and Singleton behave the same.
 Because there is no request in a Blazor WebAssembly application.

 WebAssemblyHost is the heart of your Blazor app.
 It contains all the application configurations and services needed to run your app.

+#### defining layout
+the default layout is defined within the Router component the layout will automatically be applied to all pages in the application

+alternatively, use the @layout directive